S3 method for class 'mantel.correlog':

 A file of Cartesian geographic coordinates of the

 points.
-Default: XY=NULL
+Default: XY=NULL.

 n.class

 Number of classes.
-If n.class=0
+If n.class=0, the Sturges

 equation will be used unless break points are provided.